 With the doors open again, strict cleaning procedures and physical distancing measures will be maintained in accordance with advice from the WA Health Department.

-New weddings can now be booked from 25 May 2020 with the Registry marriage rooms accommodating between 10 and 15 guests, in addition to the couple, witnesses and celebrant.
+New weddings can now be booked from 25 May 2020 with the Registry marriage rooms accommodating up to 35 guests, in addition to the couple, witnesses and celebrant.

 Couples wishing to be married at the Registry have the option of submitting their Notice of Intended Marriage by email to email@example.com, by post or in person.